Raechil na Garnussil na Gallam

 But I have only lived a pious and chaste life, so I hope Harnakos will favour me in the End.

-I spend most of the day in my own room as the door is locked.
+I spend most of the day in my own room.
 And all of the night, of course.
 This is where I sleep, and I suppose it is quite large while also being quite empty.

 The windows look out over the fields but are always shuttered.
 They also have bars.
 If I am careful, I can look out though, between the slats, so I see the trees change colour and the blue sky and sometimes even the moon and stars.
 I must never be seen by anyone outside, that would be a sin and would get me into trouble.